AmeyGohil/Live-Chat/README.md

-This will be a live chat website which will be built using HTML, CSS, JS and PHP.

-For styling, majorly Materialize.css will be used.

-Used anime js for some text animations.

-SSE will be used for implementing live chat feature.

-Basic Features to be implemented

---> User Register/Login | Done

---> Admin Page to Edit Details | Done

---> Community Chat | Done

---> Active/Inactive Users | Not Possible in SSE, as SSE has uni-direction connection unlike WebSockets

---> Individual Chat | In Progress

---> Chat Message Limit and Load More

---> Dark Mode

---> Recaptha on Register

-Additional Advanced Features

---> Friends

---> Report a User(disable user for 7 days if complaint report exceeds a limit for eg. 10 reports)

---> Public/Private Channels/Groups

---> Any other suggestions are welcome

-Object|Properties

---> User

-    -> name

-    -> password

-    -> freinds

-    -> groups

---> Chat

-    -> id

-    -> user

-    -> time

-    -> text

-    -> group

---> Group

-    -> users

-    -> public/private
+#####This will be a live chat website which will be built using HTML, CSS, JS and PHP.

+#####For styling, majorly Materialize.css will be used.

+- Used anime js for some text animations.

+- SSE will be used for implementing live chat feature.

+- Basic Features to be implemented

+  - User Register/Login | Done

+  - Admin Page to Edit Details | Done

+  - Group Chat | Done

+  - Individual Chat | Done

+  - Dark Mode | In Progress

+  - Recaptha on Register | Done

+- Additional Advanced Features

+  - Friends

+  - Report a User(disable user for 7 days if complaint report exceeds a limit for eg. 10 reports)

+  - Public/Private Channels/Groups

+  - Any other suggestions are welcome

+- Object|Properties

+  - User

+     - name

+     - password

+     - freinds

+     - groups

+   - Chat

+      - id

+      - user

+      - time

+      - text

+      - group

+  - Group

+    - users

+    - public/private